lando2319/learnCrapsYoLandingPageV2/README.md

+# MY NOTES

+`jekyll serve`

+to install dep

+`bundle install`

+deleting Gemfile.lock and reinstalling will often fix dep issues

+Below is README for the theme

 # Automatic App Landing Page
 **Create and deploy an iOS app landing page on GitHub Pages in only five minutes.**